nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

  10. Select the "Create" option, this will process the data you entered and will automatically be redirected to the view with the other hours to favor assign to other users.

 ##### **vii.
 Assign work schedule an employee**
+Before performing this step is necessary to register employee (<a href="">See Item Employee</a> - <a href="">Section Add</a> - <a href="">Add Employee</a>) Because, once this step, redirects to create a user and then assign work schedules to an employee.
+Concluded previous records will be a form with the information needed to enter the new work schedule for this employee should follow these steps: